 The City of Albuquerque has been operating the Westside Emergency Housing Center (WEHC) 24/7 throughout the pandemic and expanded services to provide non-congregate shelter to a larger number of people than previous years.
 From April to June, the City opened three community centers to shelter the most vulnerable people experiencing homelessness.
-To maintain a reduced population density at the WEHC, a Wellness Motel was opened in June to relocate community center residents to a non-congregate shelter.
+To maintain a reduced population density at the WEHC, a Wellness Motel was opened in June to relocate community center residents to a noncongregate shelter.
 As winter arrived and the pandemic was reaching peak infection rates, a second Wellness Motel was developed.
 The unprecedented number of families with children seeking shelter created the need to open a third Wellness Motel.
 Motel residents are provided three meals a day coordinated through the EOC.
 Two of the three Wellness Motels will be phased out and Wellness-2 Motel sheltering families will be extended along with the new site-based program providing case management to support a fast transition to permanent housing.

 At Coronado Park, where the WEHC shuttle picks up shelter residents, the multi-departmental clean-up continues to occur every weekday morning.
 Social distancing markers have been provided and handwashing stations and portable toilets are also available.
-This will continue indefinitely.
+This will continue indefinitely or until changes to the public health order allow modification